Nextdoor/kingpin/docs/actors/hipchat.Message.md

 ##### hipchat.Message

-Sends a message to a room in HipChat
+Sends a message to a room in HipChat.

 **Options**